felipecarrillo100/ria-toolbox/src/scene-navigation/README.md

 - Move vertically relative to the earth's surface with the Q and E keys (or corresponding keys if you don't have a QWERTY keyboard) when using `NavigationKeysMode.TANGENT_FORWARD`, or relative to the camera's up direction with `NavigationKeysMode.CAMERA_FORWARD`.

+The left/right mouse button roles for pan vs. rotation can be swapped via the `swapPanRotateButtons` option.

 A `Bounds` object must be passed to create an instance of `SceneNavigationController`.
 The navigation gestures will always be performed within these bounds, so it is highly recommended to provide bounds that are large enough to